-Possible Effects of LOA
+Possible Effects of a Leave of Absence

-Students who are contemplating a LOA should be cautioned that one or more of the following factors may affect the length of time it will take the student to graduate.
+Students who are contemplating an LOA should be cautioned that one or more of the following factors may affect the length of time it will take the student to graduate.

-- Students returning from a LOA are not guaranteed that the module required to maintain the normal progress in their training program will be available at the time of reentry; - They may have to wait for the appropriate module to be offered: - Financial aid may be affected.
+- Students returning from a LOA are not guaranteed that the module required to maintain the normal progress in their training program will be available at the time of reentry - They may have to wait for the appropriate module to be offered - Financial aid may be affected.